 As mentioned earlier, foreplay is strongly encouraged.
 Keep your partner’s pleasure and comfort in mind, and take the time to explore each other’s bodies.
 Foreplay can go a long way, and it makes the whole experience (especially your first time) a lot better.
 If you’re not sure what to do, oral sex can be a good start — and above all, remember to keep checking in with your partner.

 Last but not least: your partner is probably just as nervous as you are.
 Having sex for the first time can be scary, but it’s a good idea to sit down with your partner and talk things out to reduce nerves and tensions.
-Remember to relax and, most importantly, have fun!
+Remember sex has many health benefits, so relax and, most importantly, have fun!